terrifictechbots/test/git_use.md

 This is telling us that:
 - We are working on the master branch.
-- Our branch is up to date with 'origin/master'
+- Our branch is up to date with 'origin/master'.
-- There are changes not staged for commit which means that, if we commit, these changes will not go into the commit (snapshot).
-Git allows us to do this in case there are changes that we don't want to include in the commit.
+- There are changes not staged for commit.
+This means that, if we commit now, these changes will not go into the snapshot.
+Git allows us to do this in case there are changes that we purposely don't want to include.
-- This command also tells us what we can do to add the changes ```git add``` and/or ```git commit -a```.
-The -a flag means: include all changes included those not staged.
+- At the end it tells us how to add the changes with ```git add``` and/or ```git commit -a```.
+The -a flag means: include all changes even those not yet staged.

-Staging a change means to place it in the list of changes that will be commited and that is what ```git add``` does.
+Staging a file means that we place it in the list of files that will be commited.
 Let's stage our changes and then check the satus again:

 ```command
 git add -A